-Except to the extent that an exemption, variation, or tolerance would apply if this contract were in excess of \$2,500, the Contractor and any subcontractor shall pay all employees working on the contract not less than the minimum wage specified under Section 6[a](1) of the Fair Labor Standards Act of 1338, as summed (29 U.S.C.
-201:206).
-Hagulations and interpretations of the Service Contract Act of 1965, as amended, are contained in 29 CFR Part 4.
+Except to the extent that an exemption, variation, or tolerance would apply if this contract ware in excess or \$2,500, the Contractor and any subcontractor shall pay all employees working on the contract not less that the minimum wage specified under Section 6[a](1) of the Fair Labor Srandards Act of 1393, as armediad [29 U.S.C.
+201:206].
+Regulations and interpretations of the Savice Contract Act of 1965, as amended, are contained in 20 CFR Part 4. exemption, variation, were in excess of